-- □ balanced_cantilever_bridge.mdl contains the model geometry with all of the attributes assigned.
-The example will use this model file as a starting point. - □ balanced_cantilever_bridge_completed.mdl includes all required construction stages, age, time management values and prestress loading, ready for solving.
+- □ balanced_cantilever_bridge.lvb creates the model geometry with all of the attributes assigned.
+The example will use the model built from this file as a starting point. - □ balanced_cantilever_bridge_completed.lvb creates a model that includes all required construction stages, age and prestress loading.
+Time management values will need to be defined prior to solving.